0xPolygonMiden/miden-base/docs/architecture/transaction.md

 ### Network transaction

-In **network transactions**, the Miden operator executes the `Transaction` and generates the proof.
+The Miden operator executes the `Transaction` and generates the proof.
 Miden uses network `Transaction`s for smart contracts with public shared state.
 This type of `Transaction` is quite similar to the ones in traditional blockchains (e.g., Ethereum).

 They are useful, because: